Application Process and Approvals - SOP 1.9.a

 All data from trial participants (e.g. patients) must be anonymised in “for publication” documents and in structured fields.

-Signed versions of the documents must be archived in the Trial Master File/Investigator Site File (TMF/ISF).
+Signed versions of all documents must be archived in the Trial Master File/Investigator Site File (TMF/ISF).

 Example: